 Even when my support group members are no longer attending meetings, there are very few folks who choose to stop receiving our support group newsletter.
 So they still like that “lifeline” of support and access to news in the gluten-free world.
 And who doesn’t need a gluten-free friend or two or several dozen?
 I sure treasure mine.

-Now the sangria … this recipe might be your new “go-to” drink for summer events.
+Now this Homemade Sangria … this recipe might be your new “go-to” drink for summer events.
 While summer doesn’t officially begin until June 21, Memorial Day weekend is always considered its kickoff so with that in mind, you don’t have to wait long.
 If you’re a stickler for that correct timing thing, again ask yourself is it important to be right or to be happy?
 You know which I choose.
-And this sangria is truly wonderful any time of the year … no need to look at the calendar!
+And homemade sangria is truly wonderful any time of the year … no need to look at the calendar!

 Now my friend Tavie likes to add a little special flourish to her Sangria.
-This development is relatively new in her sangria serving, so I haven’t tried it yet, but will tonight!
+This development is relatively new in her sangria serving, so I haven’t tried it yet, but will soon!

 - 4 cups burgundy wine